maegul/ResChapter/our-first-web-page.md

 https://<your github user name>.github.io/<your repository name>/
 ```

 * You can find this out directly by going back to the GitHub pages section of the settings.
-There GitHub will let you know about your page.
+There GitHub will let you know about your page and its location on the web.
+* I don't know if you've noticed ... **you just made a website!**

 ![](/assets/page_address.png)